musaprog/gonio-analysis/README.md

 <h2>Installing</h2>

+There are two supported installation ways at the moment.
+On Windows, the stand-alone installer is probably the best option unless you are familiar with Python.
+On other platforms, use pip.

 <h3>Installer on Windows (easiest)</h3>

-Windows installers that bundle together Pseudopupil Analysis and all its depencies, including a complete Python runtime, are provided at [Releases](https://github.com/jkemppainen/pupil-analysis/releases).
+A Windows installer that bundles together Pseudopupil Analysis suite and all its depencies, including a complete Python runtime, is provided at [Releases](https://github.com/jkemppainen/pupil-analysis/releases).

-The installer creates a start menu shorcut.
+The installer creates a start menu shorcut called <em>Pupil Analysis</em>, which can be used to launch the GUI.

-Use <em>Add or Remove programs</em> to uninstall.
+To uninstall, use <em>Add or Remove programs</em> feature in Windows.

 <h3>Using pip (the python standard way)</h3>